bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 **Limitations:**
 (DHL API Limitation)
-1.Weight is shown in in single decimal point only 2.Address (address line1, 2 etc) to be less than 38 character
+1.Weight is shown in in single decimal point only so if item weight is 0.015 kg it will show 0.0 kg 2.Address (address line1, 2 etc) to be less than 38 character, if more it will be truncated.